Nominations for the 2018 Startup Canada Awards are open until April 3, 2018 at 11.59 PT.

 The Startup Canada Awards are adjudicated by some of Canada's leading entrepreneurs and public figures.
 The Preliminary Adjudication Committee shortlists candidates.
 A Regional Adjudication Committee is appointed for the regional events to evaluate shortlisted candidates in each region.
 A National Adjudication Committee is appointed to evaluate national award candidates.
 Adjudicators play a vital role in reviewing submissions, shortlisting candidates and determining the results of the Awards.
-2017 Regional and National Adjudication Committees to be announced.
+Click here to meet the 2018 Adjudicators.

 Nomination Form Questions for the Startup Canada Awards, by category, can be found here.